 What reasons cause betta fish to hang around the filter area?

-- Hiding Spot: The filter and its surrounding area often provide a sense of security or a territory for the betta to claim.
+• Hiding Spot: The filter area might provide a secure territory they want to claim.

 Is the water current from the filter affecting my betta fish’s behavior?